smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 No configuration properties are required.
 The `Defaults#foo()` will return the value `foo` and `Defaults#bar()` will return the value `bar`.

+## ToString

+If the config mapping contains a `toString` method declaration, the config mapping instance will include a proper implementation of the `toString` method.

+!!! caution

+    Do not include a `toString` declaration in a config mapping with sensitive information

 ## Validation

 A config mapping may combine annotations from [Bean Validation](https://beanvalidation.org/) to validate configuration